Alice Coltrane: Ashram years (1975–1995)

 During the mid-1970s, Coltrane underwent a mystical experience wherein she believed God had initiated her directly into sannyasa, giving her the monastic name Turiyasangitananda, which she translated as "the Transcendental Lord's Highest Song of Bliss."
-Alice had a dream telling her to renounce normal life and follow swami.
-After this experience, Alice travelled to India for a period of time to study the swami religion.
+Alice had a dream telling her to renounce normal life and follow Swami Satchidananda.
+After this experience, Alice travelled to India for a period of time to study under Swami Satchidandanda.
 She became the spiritual director or guru of the Shanti Anantam Ashram, which the Vedantic Center established in 1983 near Malibu, California.
 Alice would perform formal and informal Vedic ceremonies at the ashram and lead them in congregational chanting or kirtan.
 She developed original melodies from the traditional chants and started to experiment by including synthesizers, sophisticated song structures and aspects of Gospel music in her compositions.
 During the late 1970s to early 1980s, Coltrane would become progressively more influenced by the ecstatic devotionalism of the Sathya Sai Baba movement and ISKCON communities present on the West Coast, incorporating their bhajans into her artistic milieu.
 The album Radha-Krsna Nama Sankirtana (Lit. 'chanting the names of Radha and Krishna') was released by Warner Bros in 1977, featuring gospel-inflected renditions of popular bhajans and mantras within both movements.
 She sent a copy of the record to A.C.
 Bhaktivedanta Swami Prabhupada, the founder and leader of ISKCON, who replied to her in a letter dated March 12, 1977, commending her for her chanting.
 Coltrane would eventually meet Bhaktivedanta Swami in person while on a pilgrimage to Vrindavan, India on July 1, 1977, after being invited by ISKCON leaders to perform at various Ratha-yatra festivals across the United States.